 How It Helps: Anti-inflammatory, fibrinolytic, potential spike protein breakdown.

-Research Support: Preclinical evidence of fibrin breakdown; proposed in detox protocols..
-Evidence is mostly preclinical; human trials are scarce.
+Research Support: Preclinical evidence of fibrin breakdown; proposed in detox protocols.

 Caution: Possible digestive upset at high doses.